sjtalkar/python_datascience/README.md

 * Converting column names to quarterly periods so that a quarterly mean can be derived with a one statement resample call temp_zillow = temp_zillow[columns_we_need].resample('QS',axis=1).mean()
 * Selection of columns based on  chronological order
-* Replacing dates into their respective quarters so that colun names reflect quarters
+* Replacing dates into their respective quarters so that column names reflect quarters
 * Adding additional columns using DataFrame.assign
-* Use of () to create Pandorable code in Jupyter notebook
+* Use of () to create Pandorable code in Jupyter notebook, usage of assign, query....
 * Using Left join between two dataframes

 #### Three checks I perform after reading in the data: